seapath/build_debian_iso/README.md

 * update the file `srv_fai_config/class/SEAPATH_COMMON.var` (right now all passwords are "toto") more information about password hash : https://linuxconfig.org/how-to-hash-passwords-on-linux

+**keyboard Layout:**
+* HOST: update the list of classes in srv_fai_config/class/99-seapath to remove the FRENCH class if you prefer an english keyboard layout ;)
+* VM: update the list of classes (CLASSES variable) in build_qcow2.sh script to remove the FRENCH class if you prefer an english keyboard layout ;)
+* you can create your own class for debconf customization if you want

 **other changes in `srv_fai_config/class/SEAPATH_COMMON.var`**
 * TIMEZONE, KEYMAP, apt_cdn: feel free to set you regionalized settings, it's all too french by default :)
 * APTPROXY: in case your deployed host will need some proxy to access the debian mirror